 Approximately three hundred and eighteen bishops gathered at Nicaea, near Constantinople.
 An overwhelming majority were Eastern Bishops with a reported handful from the west.

-The header image is an Eastern Orthodox icon depicting the First Council of Nicea 325 AD.
+Photo credits: The header image is an Eastern Orthodox icon depicting the First Council of Nicea 325 AD.
 It is used under the Creative Commons Attribution-Share Alike 3.0 license.
+The second image used here shows Bishop Nicholas of Myra allegedly slapping Arius at the First Ecumenical Council.

 Notes and Further Reading